qcif/rdsi-arms/test/arms-test-plan.md

     8. Logout.
 6. Delete draft
     1. Login as the same requestor.
-    2. **Check 5-7**: the new draft appears in the "Draft requests" table.
+    2. **Check 5-9**: the new draft appears in the "Draft requests" table.
     3. Click the edit icon for the request.
+    4. Go to the "Allocation details" page.
+    5. **Check 5-10**: the new value for description appears.
-    4. Click the "Delete draft" button.
+    6. Click the "Delete draft" button.
-    5. Click the "Delete" button on the Confirmation dialog.
+    7. Click the "Delete" button on the Confirmation dialog.
-    5. **Check 5-8**: the new draft request does not appear in any table.
+    8. **Check 5-11**: the new draft request does not appear in any table.
-    6. Logout.
+    9. Logout.

+### Postconditions

+- User not logged in.

 ## **Test 6**: Rejecting a request